ibc/WebSocketWrapper/docs/WebSocketWrapper.md

 ### Events

 `onopen()` is called for the first WebSocket connection.
-If the connection is closed by the server then `onclose()` is fired and, after a time delay, a new connection is attempted.
-If it connects to the server, `onreconnection()` is called on the `WebSocketWrapper` instance (if it's set by the user, otherwise `onopen()` will be called again).
+If the connection is closed by the server then `onclose()` is fired and, after a delay, a new connection is attempted.
+If it connects to the server, `onreconnect()` is called on the `WebSocketWrapper` instance (if it's set by the user, otherwise `onopen()` will be called again).

 ### Methods